-As school personnel, you have a relationship with the child and/or parents.
-However, you should not discuss the report to Child Protective Services (CPS) until you have obtained permission from CPS to do so, so that you do not place the child at further risk or interfere with the CPS and law enforcement investigation.
+As early childhood providers you have a relationship with the child and/or parents.
+However, be cautious about discussing the report to Child Protective Services (CPS) with the parents, so that you do not place the child at further risk or interfere with the CPS and law enforcement investigation.